-Hello and welcome to today’s podcast.
-I am talking with Emily and Wes about inflow and infiltration.
-First off, Emily, can you tell me what is inflow and infiltration?
+Hello and welcome to today’s podcast, where I am talking with Wes and Amanda about inflow and infiltration.
+First off, Amanda, can you tell me what is inflow and infiltration?
 I think we sometimes call that I/I. Can you tell me what those mean?

 Understanding the Difference Between Inflow & Infiltration